 She owns two dogs that have reached Hall of Fame status.
 Two of her collies were the first to achieve a Barn Hunt title for their breed and they were also the first dogs in Oklahoma to achieve a Barn Hunt title.
 Several of her collies have worked as volunteer Therapy Dogs as well as serving as demo dogs for training classes and emergency training.
 Having owned dogs from sporting, hound, herding, toy, and terrier groups has helped Tonya learn more about differences between breeds and how to tailor training techniques to fit the individual dog.

 Tonya first met Dr. Patton during an obedience competition where their dogs, Jackson and Dilbert became buddies.
 Tonya later transitioned her pets to Dr. Patton as a client of ACVH.

 Her history as a client, and her experience in Business Administration and Accounting should help her contribute to the future growth of ACVH.

 Tonya stays pretty busy with dog related activities, but in her spare time she enjoys designing and creating unique hand crafted sewing projects such as crate covers and treat bags.

 Kelsey can’t remember a time in her life when she didn’t have an animal growing up.
-She has always shared a love for all creatures whether it is a dog, ferret, rat or even a pet snake.
+She has always shared a love for all creatures whether it is a dog, ferret, rat or snake.
 This is what inspired her from a young age to pursue a career working in a veterinary clinic.